OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 ---

-## 🌐 When Time Becomes Structure — And Computation Follows
+## 🌐 When Time Becomes Structure — And Truth Follows

-What if not just time — but computation itself — does not require synchronization?
+What if not just time — but computation, truth, and even money —
+do not require synchronization?

 No internet.
 No GPS.
 No clocks.
 No ordering.
+No coordination.

 ---

-**SSUM-Time** shows:
+### 🕰 SSUM-Time

-**time can be structurally inferred and reconstructed**
+**Time can be structurally inferred and reconstructed**
 without continuous external synchronization.

 - drift → corrected